 Christine Comaford: I know everybody who is listening had this experience.
 The world is moving faster than ever.
 Things are changing faster than ever.
-The only certainty that at all is change.
+The only certainty that at all is changed.
 We are seeing natural disasters, random act of violence etc. We are just in a more stressful world than ever before.
-I started to notice this and started to see the world changing about 10 years ago.
-I said we need some new tools, all the tools that people are using aren’t cutting it.
-After this I started diving really deeply into neuroscience and neurolinguistics.
+I started to notice this and started to see the world-changing about 10 years ago.
+I said we need some new tools, all the tools that people are using aren’t cutting them.
+After this, I started diving really deeply into neuroscience and neurolinguistics.
 Because language structures reality.
-So I felt we had to combine neurolinguistics with what we learn about the brain, because the neurolinguistics help us then apply what we learn about the brain, use the right words, use the right language structures to help people shift the reality.
+So I felt we had to combine neurolinguistics with what we learn about the brain because neurolinguistics helps us then apply what we learn about the brain, use the right words, use the right language structures to help people shift reality.

 I find blend is the secret sauce.
 We add neurolinguistics, neuroscience, and the third piece is having that business experience.
 We are not PhDs nor researchers in an ivory tower, everybody at our companies is an operational business builder.
 We need to hire people, we need to fire people, we have profit and loss responsibility, so we are all very grounded.

-But here is the problem with resistance: it takes tremendous amount of energy.
+But here is the problem with resistance: it takes a tremendous amount of energy.
 People often think that the opposite of resistance is acceptance.
 However the opposite of resistance is not acceptance.
 The opposite of resistance is consent.
-When there all those changes happening we can become super stressful.
+When there all those changes happening we can become super stressed.
 We grab our tool, the Emotion Wheel, and ask how am I feeling.
-“Well I am really frustrated.”
+“Well, I am really frustrated.”
 We then consent, meaning we get present with.
-We stop resisting what’s happening, and acknowledge that we are frustrated, overwhelmed and angry.
-We be there for a second, trying to not make away our emotions, than we use a tool, called the Outcome Frame.
+We stop resisting what’s happening and acknowledge that we are frustrated, overwhelmed and angry.
+We are there for a second, trying to not take away from our emotions, then we use a tool, called the Outcome Frame.
 The tool should help us figure out the thing we would like.
 Then, we either go down the Outcome Frame path or if we are super triggered we use a tool called Manoeuvres of Consciousness.

-Christine Comaford: Firstly, only 36 percent (data from Travis Bradberry) of us on a given time actually know what we are feeling.
+Christine Comaford: Firstly, only 36 percent (data from Travis Bradberry) of us at a given time actually know what we are feeling.
 “I am okay”, “I am fine” - those are not emotions.
-This is why we love the Emotion Wheel, because it helps people name where they are.
+This is why we love the Emotion Wheel because it helps people name where they are.
 Second, it is really important to realise, that 90 percent of our decisions and behaviours are driven and dominated by our emotional brain.
-Even though we like to think that we are super rational people, that is only 10 percent that is driving our decisions and our behaviour.
+Even though we like to think that we are super-rational people, that is only 10 percent that is driving our decisions and our behaviour.
 So, once we get present to that we realize that maybe we should get to know our emotional brain.
-When we talk about emotional intelligence most people say they want to be emotionally intelligent, but they don’t know how.
+When we talk about emotional intelligence most people say they want to be emotionally intelligent, but they don’t know-how.

 "We are meaning making machines."

 We do this so often.
-We are meaning making machines.
+We are meaning-making machines.
 We find that when we explain emotional intelligence, step one is actually to get present with yourself.
-We have to know this starting point before we can do a process like Maneuvers of Consciousness or Outcome Frame, before we can use these tools to become resilient we have to get with the consent get present to where we are.
+We have to know this starting point before we can do a process like Maneuvers of Consciousness or Outcome Frame, before we can use these tools to become resilient we have to get the consent to get present to where we are.